neon-software-dev/Accela/README.md

 ## Features

 - Builds and runs on both Windows and Linux
-- Create 2D, 3D and VR (via OpenXR) applications
+- Create 2D, 3D and VR applications
 - ECS system for entity management
 - Asset loading system for textures, audio, fonts, models, and videos
 - Loads most texture formats (16+) and 3D model formats (40+)